Dermal Filler treatments in the temples and brows can make a very significant contribution to keeping the face well-proportioned and youthful.

 How to treat the temples with dermal filler

 Dermal filler is a product which occurs naturally in the body.
-It can be injected into the ‘temporal hollows’ using a small needle.
+The actual treatment of both the temples and brows can be performed in several ways – using either a needle or a cannula, depending on the situation.
 The dermal filler reduces the depth of the temporal hollows giving fullness to the temples.

 Dr Ilana from Cityskin discusses how to treat temples with dermal filler in the video below

-The temporal hollows can need up to 2.0ml or 3.0ml of dermal filler to reduce the volume loss.
+The temporal hollows can need between 1ml and 2ml to reduce the hollows.

 Does dermal filler in the temple area hurt?

 It isn’t a particularly painful area to have treated so we don’t need to use numbing gel prior to treatment.

 How long does dermal filler in the temples last?